davidjguru/summerhouse/README.md

 # Welcome to SummerHouse

 ### What is SummerHouse
-Summer House is a sandbox for Drupal Decoupled projects, on-the-fly and **only for local development**.
+Summer House is a sandbox for Drupal Decoupled projects, built for training purposes and focused on [learning-by-doing](https://www.lifehack.org/898427/learning-by-doing).
+This project deploys a whole Decoupled Drupal platform on-the-fly and **only for local development**.
 See the wiki section for more detailed info: [summerhouse/wiki](https://github.com/davidjguru/summerhouse/wiki).

 ### Pre-requisites